jazelly/FinetuneLLMs/README.md

 # FinetuneLLMs (Work in Progress, Actively!)

-Finetune an LLM model with your dataset, within a few clicks!
+Finetune an LLM, within a few clicks!

 ## Supported finetuning techniques